openfaas/faasd/docs/ROADMAP.md

 * `faas-cli logs`
 * `faas-cli auth` - supported for Basic Authentication and OpenFaaS Pro with OIDC and Single-sign On.

-Scale from and to zero is also supported.
-On a Dell XPS with a small, pre-pulled image unpausing an existing task took 0.19s and starting a task for a killed function took 0.39s.
-There may be further optimizations to be gained.

 The OpenFaaS REST API is supported by faasd, learn more in the [manual](https://store.openfaas.com/l/serverless-for-everyone-else) under "Can I get an API with that?"

 ## Constraints vs OpenFaaS on Kubernetes